background preloader

 6 Baffling Discoveries That Science Can't Explain

 For those who don’t get to the bottom, the source of the article is cracked.com.
 It is posted here with many edits.
 Edits made were edits to remove opinion, swearing, vulgar comments and racism from the originial article so that it would be more acceptable for our audience.
 Original article sourced twice for those who want to see the full.
-Ancient cultures have left many relics and structures that have us guessing why, what and how. #6 - The Voynich Manuscript The Voynich manuscript is an ancient book that has thwarted all attempts at deciphering its contents.
+Ancient cultures have left many relics and structures that have us guessing why, what and how.
+Even to this day some of the greatest creations of the past cannot be explained nor confirmed by modern science. #6 - The Voynich Manuscript The Voynich manuscript is an ancient book that has thwarted all attempts at deciphering its contents.
 It appears to be a real language–just one that nobody has seen before.
 Translation: “…and when you get her to put the tennis racket in her mouth, have her stand in a fountain for a while.
-There is not even a consensus on who wrote it, or even when it was written.
-As you can imagine, proposed solutions have been all over the map. #5. #4.
-So what’s the big deal?
-Oddly, the pipes are clean of debris despite being older than Zeus. #3.
+There is not even a consensus on who wrote it, or even when it was written. #5. #4.
+So what’s the big deal? #3. #2. #1.

 10 Bizarre and Fascinating Medical Tales Weird Stuff The medical world is full of tales of the bizarre, ranging from rare, mysterious diseases to odd medical anomalies.
 Today’s list will focus on ten of these fascinating stories.
+Add your own favorites to the comments.
 Remember Mr. Woman with two sets of DNA When Karen Keegan, a 52-year old Boston teacher, needed a kidney transplant, her three sons were tested if they are acceptable donors.
 Mysterious case of Natalie Adler Natalie Adler, a young woman from Melbourne, Australia, is the victim of an extremely rare disorder that left her practically blind three days out of every six.
 Margaret Wegner, after suffering numerous headaches and nosebleeds for 55 years, finally underwent surgery on August 2007.
 Girl who laughed nonstop Xu Pinghui, a 12-year old girl from Chongqing started laughing non-stop after developing fever when she was just eight months old.
-54-year old Jim McClatchey of Atlanta, Georgia, was rushed to the hospital by his wife after she found him on the floor of their house unconscious.
+Mark Chenoweth gets the top spot of this list for his amazing story.

 Holocaust Timeline: The Wannsee Conference On January, 20, 1942, Reinhard Heydrich, Himmler's second in command of the SS, convened the Wannsee Conference in Berlin with 15 top Nazi bureaucrats to coordinate the Final Solution (Endlösung) in which the Nazis would attempt to exterminate the entire Jewish population of Europe, an estimated 11 million persons.
 "Europe would be combed of Jews from east to west," Heydrich stated.
 The minutes of that meeting have been preserved but were edited by Heydrich substituting the coded language Nazis used when referring to lethal actions to be taken against Jews.
 If no children have resulted from the marriage, the person of mixed blood of the first degree will be evacuated or sent to an old-age ghetto (same treatment as in the case of marriages between full Jews and persons of German blood, point 3.) b) With Children.
 5) Marriages between Persons of Mixed Blood of the First Degree and Persons of Mixed Blood of the First Degree or Jews.